A chronology of key events:

 1957 - Internal self-government introduced, with an electoral system based on the Westminster model.

-1959 - First elections under universal adult suffrage won by MLP, led by Seewoosagur Ramgoolam.
+1959 - First elections under universal adult suffrage won by Labour Party of Seewoosagur Ramgoolam.

 1960 - Cyclone Carol devastates island, leaving thousands homeless and prompting a housing revolution.